-Susta ainability Commentary Impact Mitigation Post obje ctive Mitigation F) S Supporting The scale of residential development in this location near to the +1/?
-Criteria in the policy state that +1/? r etail town centre is considered a slight positive effect for town centre this is subject to impact viability.
-As the percentage of retail within the sites commercial assessment which element is uncertain, an unknown is also considered. demonstrates no adverse impacts on existing retail uses within Cullompton Town Centre, an overall slight positive effect.
-An unknown is recorded until the retail impact has been assessed.
-G) N Neeting Option will provide for a significant proportion of new dwellings +3 +3 h ousing during the plan period including an affordable housing n needs contribution towards future housing need, a significant positive effect.
+Sus tainability Commentary Impact Mitigation Post objective Mitigation F) Supporting retail The scale of residential development in this location near to the town centre is considered a slight positive effect for town centre viability.
+As the percentage of retail within the sites commercial element is uncertain, an unknown is also considered. +1/?
+Criteria in the policy state that this is subject to impact assessment which demonstrates no adverse impacts on existing retail uses within Cullompton Town Centre, an overall slight positive effect.
+An unknown is recorded until the retail +1/? · Meeting housing needs Option will provide for a significant proportion of new dwellings during the plan period including an affordable housing contribution towards future housing need, a significant positive effect.
 The mix of dwellings to be achieved on the site will be tailored to achieve the appropriate balance and will provide gypsy and traveller sites, extra care housing and service plots for self- build.
-Given the site is of such a scale to generate a critical mass of self-sustaining development and the option significantly contributes towards housing development an overall significant positive effect is considered.
-H) E Insuring The site is located some distance from the town centre and -3 Policy should make note of -1/? С ommunity remote from Cullompton town services/facilities.
-Option will carbon reduction and air h ealth and contribute towards light and noise pollution, a slight negative quality improvements which
+Given the site is of such a scale to generate a critical mass of self-sustaining development and the option significantly contributes towards housing development an overall significant +3 impact has been assessed. +3 - Ensuring community health and positive effect is considered.
+The site is located some distance from the town centre and remote from Cullompton town services/facilities.
+Option will contribute towards light and noise pollution, a slight negative -3 Policy should make note of carbon reduction and air quality improvements which -1/?